Glycine: The 20¢-a-Dose Amino Acid Nobody's Getting Rich Off Of

 3 g, 30–60 min before bed

-The trial dose.
+The trial dose used in Japanese sleep-lab studies.
 Powder dissolves easily (it's sweet) — just stir into water.

 Glutathione / general